Rapist's jail move bid refused in 2015

 'Political interference'

-It also been confirmed that Worboys had been challenging his convictions as recently as 2015.
+It has also been confirmed that Worboys had been challenging his convictions as recently as 2015.

 He had applied to the Criminal Cases Review Commission in April 2013 claiming he had been been wrongfully convicted.